webdavis/Homelab/README.md

 ## Development Environment

-This project requires Python 3 and uses a [Pyprojectx](https://github.com/pyprojectx/pyprojectx) / [Poetry](https://github.com/python-poetry/poetry) combo to manage Ansible and related tools.
+This project uses [uv](https://docs.astral.sh/uv/) to manage Python, Ansible, and related tools.

 Follow these steps to ensure your environment is ready to work on this project: